-- Upgrade the backend databases and applications to the most recent version with new and improved capabilities for the entire system (MTS and NCTD). - 2.
-Expand current radio system using a new location at the City of San Diego's existing San Ysidro radio site. - 3.
+- 1. Upgrade the backend databases and applications to the most recent version with new and improved capabilities for the entire system (MTS and NCTD). - 2.
+Install a new antenna on the radio tower in San Ysidro to improve system coverage (MTS). - 3.
 Install mobile radios and data units in 298 revenue and nonrevenue vehicles operated by contractors.
 The new data units will include automated next-stop passenger announcements (MTS). - 4.
 Convert a voice communication channel to a data channel so that the increased number of vehicles will have the bandwidth to communicate with the operations control center (MTS). - 5.
 Install a new radio voice recording system for the entire system (MTS and NCTD). - 6.
 Install 3 additional voice radio and CAD supervisor consoles in the radio operations control center at the Imperial Avenue Division (MTS).